Spring, TX Solar Panels

 Key Takeaways

-- Texas offers a 100% property tax exemption on solar — meaning the added home value from your panels won’t raise your property tax bill.
+- Texas offers a 100% property tax exemption on the added home value from solar, plus flexible leasing options with no upfront cost through Palmetto’s LightReach program.

 Spring Electricity Prices